A Writing JourneyAuthor & Lifestyle Blogger

 You shall teach them diligently to your children, & shall talk of them when you sit in your house, & when you walk by the way, & when you lie down, & when you rise.

-Third child Jeb Daniel gained a Masters in Accounting from the same university and loves working with numbers.
+Third child Jeb Daniel gained a Masters in Accounting from the same university.
+Jeb loves working with numbers in the finance department of an aircraft company as his paid gig and loves playing disc golf for fun.

-The newest addition to the Lavender clan, Benaiah, joined the family in December of 2019 and adds precious little moments of delight that etch memories on the hearts of family members.
+The youngest addition to the Lavender clan, Benaiah, joined the family in December of 2018 and adds precious little moments of delight that etch memories on the hearts of family members.

 While teaching little ones in public school classrooms in Georgia, Florida, and North Carolina, Julie fell in love with children’s picture books and became fascinated with the idea of writing.
 She researched, attended writers conferences, submitted queries and manuscripts, made a lot of mistakes along the way, but determined to become a published writer.
 Writing what she knew, Julie’s first acceptance was a manuscript about children’s picture books for an education publisher.
 Her next acceptances included articles for homeschooling magazines and parenting magazines, curriculum for a Christian non-denominational publisher, women’s magazines, and eventually a work-for-hire slumber party planning book for parents.
 At a writers conference in the Seattle area, Julie received an acceptance for her homeschooling devotional, 365 Days of Celebration and Praise.